 So if that was laid out clearly before you got started then it wouldn’t be too much of an issue – but as you can see the Entrepreneur Jobs Club program is selling you on the promise of being able to make fast, easy money.

-Whilst the internet is fantastic tool for helping people build businesses sadly it’s not magical & therefore there is no such thing as fast, easy money like these programs are making out – it still takes work & time.
+Whilst the internet is a fantastic tool for helping people build businesses sadly it’s not magical & therefore there is no such thing as fast, easy money like these programs are making out – it still takes work & time.

 $97 Is Just Where It Starts